Aeriech/golang-file-encrypter/README.md

 ## **Getting Started**

-### Project Overview
+### Project Overview - GoCrypt
-GoCrypt - A Simple File Encryption & Decryption Tool GoCrypt is a lightweight, command-line file encryption and decryption tool built in Golang, designed to secure sensitive files using AES-GCM encryption with PBKDF2-based key derivation.
-It provides an easy way to encrypt files with a password and decrypt them when needed, ensuring data security and integrity.
+This project is a CLI-based chatbot built in Golang, leveraging Google's Gemini API for natural language processing (NLP).
+The chatbot allows users to interact with Gemini AI in a conversational manner, processing user inputs and generating intelligent responses.
+The application manages chat sessions, retrieves an API key from environment variables, and continuously accepts user input until the conversation is ended.

 Key Features:
-✔️ AES-GCM Encryption – Provides strong encryption with authentication.
+   - AES-GCM Encryption - Provides strong encryption with authentication.
-✔️ PBKDF2 Key Derivation – Strengthens password security with salt and iterations.
+   - PBKDF2 Key Derivation - Strengthens password security with salt and iterations.
-✔️ Simple CLI Interface – Encrypt and decrypt files with intuitive commands.
+   - Simple CLI Interface - Encrypt and decrypt files with intuitive commands.
-✔️ Automatic File Naming –
+   - Automatic File Naming -
-      Adds .encrypted when encrypting.
+      - Adds .encrypted when encrypting.
-      Renames to -decrypted before the file extension when decrypting.
+      - Renames to -decrypted before the file extension when decrypting.
-✔️ Cross-Platform Support – Works on Windows, macOS, and Linux.
+   - Cross-Platform Support - Works on Windows, macOS, and Linux.

 Tech Stack:
    - Golang (Primary Language)